Your Partner for Managing IT

 SIAM – the proven approach to governing multiple suppliers.

-How can a client ensure effective governance of multiple suppliers delivering its information and communication technology?
-The proven approach of choice is SIAM – Service Integration and Management.
-It represents a practical school of thought for efficiently managing the challenges that arise from having multiple suppliers.
-SIAM provides a structured set of measures for steering and controlling the services delivered by suppliers—”providers”—as an integrated whole.
+How can a client ensure the management of a wide range of suppliers for its own information and communication technology?
+The tried and tested means of choice is “SIAM” – Service Integration and Management.
+A practical school of thought for the efficient management of tasks arising from a large number of suppliers.
+SIAM offers a catalog of measures for the management and control of the services provided by the suppliers – “providers” – as a whole.

 The contract throughout its lifecycle

-By deliberate choice, this SIAM outsourcing contract blog follows the “key stages” of the SIAM implementation roadmap:
+As a matter of habit, this SIAM outsourcing contract blog is based on the key stages of the SIAM implementation roadmap.

 • Discovery & Strategy;